bilalchrome/LaTeX-ATS-Resume/README.md

 # My-Resume

-This is my latex resume.
+This is my **Latex ATS Friendly** resume.
 Feel free to change it up to whatever.
 It is straighforward to change the contents of it.

 ## Easy Method